uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/general/named_requirements.rst

 by the ISO C++ Standard (chapter “Library Introduction”) or `“Named Requirements” section <https://en.cppreference.com/w/cpp/named_req>`_ on the cppreference.com site.

-For example, the named requirement of “*sortable*” could be defined as a set of requirements that enable an array to be sorted.
-A type ``T`` would be sortable if:
+For example, the named requirement of *sortable* could be defined as a set of requirements that enable an array to be sorted.
+A type ``T`` would be *sortable* if:

 * ``x < y`` returns a boolean value, and represents a total order on items of type ``T``.
 * ``swap(x,y)`` swaps items ``x`` and ``y``